Antallyn/pstream_src/README.md

 # Pstream Src

 PstreamSrc is a very basic gem to take the master HLS file out of a pstream.net jwplayer video using the famous [Nokogiri](https://github.com/sparklemotion/nokogiri) gem.
-However, the link being generated is unique to your ip address and will expires after 10 minutes, if you try getting the file anyway you'll just get a 404 error.
-The links in the master file will not expire after the same amount of time so don't worry.
-Do not forget to add the appropriate http headers to your request if you don't want to receive a 404 error.

 ## Installation